basedhound/API-CRUD-Test/README.md

 - **Mongoose** is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It provides a schema-based solution to model application data, ensuring data consistency and providing powerful tools for querying and validation.
 Mongoose simplifies the process of interacting with MongoDB by providing a higher abstraction layer.

+- **Dotenv** is a module that loads environment variables from a .env file into process.env.
+This practice helps manage configuration and secrets in Node.js applications, keeping them out of the source code and making it easier to change settings without modifying the application code.

 ## <br/> <a name="features">📝 Features</a>

 👉 **CRUD Operations**: Implement full Create, Read, Update, and Delete functionality for managing products.